-Please note: There will be small cost of around £25 - £30 to cover the costs of transport and tuition (help is available).
+Please note: There will be a cost of around £25 - £30 to cover transport and tuition costs (help is available).

 This is a wide-ranging stimulating course which asks important questions of who we are, why we are here and how we should behave.
 The skills you will develop include clear and logical thinking, critical evaluation (understanding both sides of an argument), empathy (putting yourself in someone else's shoes) literacy, expressing yourself, negotiating and problem-solving.